kcmerrill/VitaminC/README.md

 docker start vitaminc
 ```
 - In your browser, head over to http://192.168.59.103:9999/ to begin!
-* One quick note, the code will be volumune mounted under /code so use /code/foldernamehere in the project path.
+* One quick note, the code will be volume mounted under /code so use /code/foldernamehere in the project path.

 Of course if you have any questions, please feel free to email me. kcmerrill@gmail.com or leave me a comment.